Skip to Content

 What Is the Main Cause of Pleural Effusion?

 Lung cancer is the most common cause of malignant pleural effusion.
-Congestive heart failure is the most common cause of benign pleural effusion.
+Congestive heart failure is the leading cause of benign pleural effusion.
+Together, these conditions account for a large share of diagnosed cases.

 Pleural effusions can also be categorized by the contents of the effusion fluid: